CyberJosie/gpg-cheat-sheet/README.md

 # gpg-cheat-sheet
 It's a GPG cheat sheet, I don't know what else to say.

 GnuPG is a tool for secure communication.
-This chapter is a quick-start guide that covers the core functionality of GnuPG.
-This includes keypair creation, exchanging and verifying keys, encrypting and decrypting documents, and authenticating documents with digital signatures.
-It does not explain in detail the concepts behind public-key cryptography, encryption, and digital signatures.
+This guide is a summary of the documentation for the GPG command line utility.
+Click the links in each section at any time to read more about the subject on the official documentation.

 # Using The GPG Command Line Utility
-Click the links along this page that reference the official GPG documentation.

 # Listing Keys
 To view public keys